Money Transmission Licensing

 What You Will Actually Pay, State by State

-Money transmitter license cost has three moving parts that reset in every state: the application fee, the surety bond, and the minimum net worth you must hold.
+Money transmitter license cost has three moving parts that reset in every state: the application fee, the surety bond, and the minimum net worth the state sets.
 Because licensing follows where your customers live, a company serving a national market pays these costs many times over.
 This page breaks down the real state bond figures, the honest fee and net worth ranges, and what a nationwide program adds up to, so you can budget before you file.

 What Drives Money Transmitter License Cost?